mlearnfab/pyweb/_sources/curriculum.md

 ```

-## <font color="blue">Major Units</font>
+## <font color="blue">Units</font>

 - **Unit 0: Orientation:** In the orientation session we will go over the curriculum and expectations.
 There is also a brief introduction to the main concepts of programming.
-You will also write several elementary programs in Python.

 <p>&nbsp;</p>